"eat more bread!"

 Trudy and Mo Kalisky are native New Yorkers who came to Davis, California as graduate students in 1970.
 It didn't take long for the couple to realize that there wasn't a decent loaf of bread to be had in the (then-) rural Central Valley town.

 Mo began baking French-style baguettes at home, bringing an academically scientific experience to bear upon the age-old traditions of bread-baking.
 For years, Mo continued to experiment with new formulas, processes and techniques.
-By the mid-1980s, the entrepreneurial couple rented a small facility and started delivering artisan breads to Davis- and Sacramento-area restaurants and markets.
+In the mid-1980s, the entrepreneurial couple decided to rent a small baking facility and started providing artisan breads to Davis- and Sacramento-area restaurants, specialty food shops, and farmers markets.